jgschmitz/VoyageAI_TestSuite/README.md

 This repo is designed for engineers who want **real answers** to questions like:

-- *Do rerankers actually help my data?*
+- *will rerankers actually help my accuracy?*
 - *Is quantization “good enough” — or am I losing recall?*
 - *Where is my latency really going?*
 - *What should I ship to production?*